julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, February 25, 2025.
+Wednesday, February 26, 2025.
 Quote of the day:

-> "Anyone who doesn't take truth seriously in small matters cannot be trusted in large ones either." - Albert Einstein
+> "As we advance in life it becomes more and more difficult, but in fighting the difficulties the inmost strength of the heart is developed." - Vincent Van Gogh